stratum-mining/sv2-spec/03-Protocol-Overview.md

 The Mining Protocol is used for communication between a Mining Device and Pool Service, Mining Device and Mining Proxy, Mining Proxy and Mining Proxy, or Mining Proxy and Pool Service.

-The Job Declaration Protocol is used for communication between a Job Declarator and Pool Service.
+The Job Declaration Protocol is used for communication between a Job Declarator Client and Pool Service, or between a Job Declarator Client and a Job Declarator Server.

-The Template Distribution Protocol is used for communication either between a Job Declarator and a Template Provider or between a Pool Service and Template Provider.
+The Template Distribution Protocol is used for communication either between a Job Declarator Client and a Template Provider or between a Pool Service and Template Provider.

 The Job Distribution Protocol is used for communication between a Job Declarator and a Mining Proxy.